justinrgarrard/USEduData/README.md

 The data is broken down into three main categories:

 * **Demographics**:
-A breakdown of students enrolled in schools by school year (TODO: race and gender).
+A breakdown of students enrolled in schools by school year.

 * **Financial Status**:
 A breakdown of states by revenue and expenditure.